-[5] The Complainant initially listed eight issues in their disclosure.
-Upon questioning at the outset of the hearing two outstanding issues were identified as:
+[5] The Complainant initially listed 11 issues in the disclosure.
+Upon questioning at the outset of the hearing, two outstanding issues were identified as:

 - a.
 Does equitable treatment of the subject property require using 95% of the Gross Building Area (GBA) to calculate the net income when utilizing the IAV? - b.
 Should the Capitalization Rate used in the valuation be increased from 6.5% to 7.0%?